dmidk/Open-Data-QGIS-plugin/Guide.md

 Since climate data has 5 different types of data, it is possible to exchange between these by clicking on the radio buttons.
 Temporal resolution is also available in climate data.
 It is possible to switch between hour, day, month, and year.
 Not all parameters are available in all temporal resolutions.
 Read about which parameters are measured in which temporal resolutions [here](https://confluence.govcloud.dk/pages/viewpage.action?pageId=41717444).
  - Station

 The output is the same as in meteorological observations except that there is one more field in the attribute table.
-This is because climate data is measured on a time interval, and not on an observed time.
-Therefor the fields include value, time from, time to and stationId.
+The fields include value, time from, time to and stationId.
  - 10x10km resolution and 20x20km resolution

 The output is a polygon shapefile.
-The division of cellIds are made from the national grid.
+The division of cellIds are based on the national grid.
 10x10 and 20x20km cell values are calculated by DMI, based on surrounding stations.
 Read more about it [here](https://confluence.govcloud.dk/pages/viewpage.action?pageId=41718900).
 The cell division can be found [here](https://confluence.govcloud.dk/pages/viewpage.action?pageId=41718900).
  - Municipality

 The output is a point shapefile, that is available for each municipality.
 The values for the municipalities are calculated like the 10x10 and 20x20km grids.
 Each municipality has an ID, which can be found [here](https://danmarksadresser.dk/adressedata/kodelister/kommunekodeliste).